SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

               sourceLabels: [service]
 ```

 Replace `YOUR_TAG` with a tag to identify these metrics.
-After adding this to the `yaml`, go ahead and upgrade your sumologic or prometheus operator installation, depending on used method:
+After adding this to the `yaml`, go ahead and upgrade your sumologic or prometheus operator installation, depending on method used:

 * `helm upgrade collection sumologic/sumologic --reuse-values -f <path to values.yaml>` to upgrade sumologic collection
 * `helm upgrade prometheus-operator stable/prometheus-operator --reuse-values -f <path to prometheus-overrides.yaml>` to upgrade your prometheus-operator.